 Target Your Audience

 Marketing material translations need to be written in a certain style or “voice”.
-This same “voice” needs to be carried throughout all the marketing materials including the brochure translation and catalog translation.
+This same “voice” needs to be carried throughout all the marketing materials including the brochure translation, catalog translation and website.
 Our linguists bridge that gap and make the information accessible to all consumers, in all languages.

 We also understand the importance of correct terminology in marketing material translation.
 One client had a product called “Take and Toss” for inexpensive plastic containers.
 The idea was that the user could choose to reuse or dispose of the container after use.
 When launching in Europe, the name didn’t work – consumers wanted to know which it was – reusable or not.
 The concept just didn’t sell there.
 As a result, our client had us test the name “Säva” to make sure the new name was appropriate in all European languages.
 Once the new name tested fine, the product was launched successfully.